Andrew Roberts

 In Necromancer, Andrew Roberts revisits the work of Larry Niven —a high fantasy writer informed by his ecological thinking— and the myriad of agents who dialogue with the author's ideas through video games, board games, role-playing games, and collectible cards.
 Roberts prepares a playground full of connections that move between the historiography of a subculture and conspiracy thinking, thereby manufacturing a genealogy of media that aims to become media geology.

 At the center of Roberts and Niven's work is Mana, a video game mechanic popularized by World of Warcraft as a point system for casting spells.
-In reality, one can trace the appearance of Mana in the Western imagination from a colonial process.
+In reality, one can trace the appearance of Mana in the Western imagination to a colonial process.
 As a result of explorations to the Pacific Islands that sought the spread of Christianity through Missions, the word found its place in English academia when Robert Henry Codrington published The Melanesians: Studies in their Anthropology and Folk-Lore in 1891.
 The word, for the natives, meant a natural force similar to lightning; for academics, mistaken by their Eurocentric bias, it was evidence that a proto-religion connected the Pacific.

 Mana reemerged in California during the 1960s through American academia, counterculture movements, psychedelic medievalism, and the foundations of the now computer industry.
 In response to the Santa Barbara oil spill that devastated the bay of southern California during 1969, Niven published his short story Not Long Before the End, where he established a world in which magic was a resource violently consumed by his magicians.
 The Magic Goes Away from 1978 expands his literary universe by naming this non-renewable natural resource as Mana.
 From that point on, computer and role-playing game developers integrated his ideas into the mechanics of their games, inadvertently injecting an environmentalist spin into the now leading interactive fantasy franchises.